kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/14-js-organization/03-webpack.md

 // jane.greet();
 ```

-* Run webpack
+## Run webpack

 `$ webpack`

+## Immediate code execution
 * Refresh browser
 * Check console
 * You will see `Hello from Person.js`

-* What we can glean from this is that when you require a file, the code from that imported file is immediately executed (otherwise we wouldn't see the log statement in the console)
+## Lesson Learned: What we can glean from this
+When you require a file, the code from that imported file is immediately executed (_otherwise we wouldn't see the log statement in the console_)

+## We want to do more than immediately execute required code
-    - But we want to do more then immediately run the Person modular code
+* But we want to do more then immediately run the `Person` modular code
-    - We want to also export and expose certain parts of that Person file and make those parts accessible or callable from witin our main `App.js`
+* We want to also export and expose certain parts of that `Person` file and make those parts accessible or callable from witin our main `App.js`

-## What is being stored inside the Person variable that we set to be the require call
+## What is being stored inside the Person variable that we set to be the `require` call
 `App.js`

 ```js